PLENARY GRAND OPENING INNOVATION FOR CONNECTED LIFE

 • Details of why a trusted certification and compliance program are needed to support the development of a scalable and interoperable ecosystem.

-Trusted Execution Environment in a Virtual Machine Mike Borza, CTO, Elliptic Technologies, Canada
+Trusted Execution Environment in a Virtual Machine Mike Borza, Member of Technical Staff, Synopsys, Canada

 • Virtualization at this level has implications at the lowest levels of the IC architecture